Natasha0203/Network-Statistics-For-a-Minimum-Spanning-Tree/README.md

 # Network Statistics for a Minimum Spanning Tree
-A code to extract the centralities and basics statistics measures from a network, specially a MST.
-The code tables it and save as a .csv file.
+The code to extract the centralities and basics statistics measures from  a MST, tables it and save as a .csv file.